|

-The diving bell and the butterfly.
-Buster Keaton’s master coup is in seizing Murnau’s haunted ship as a gargantuan comic prop for a pair of stranded nitwits, who don’t know what to do with it.
-Keaton’s aristocratic bull calf ("Every family tree must have its sap") gazes out the window and spots joyful newlyweds in a jalopy: "I think I’ll get married.
+The diving bell and the caterpillar.
+The masterstroke is to turn Murnau's phantom ship into a gargantuan comic prop for a couple of stranded nitwits, who have no clue what to do with it.
+Buster Keaton's aristocratic bull calf ("Living proof that every family tree must have its sap") gazes out the window and ponders the happiness of newlyweds: "I think I'll get married.
 Today," he declares to himself, the thought still floating in his mind as he steps fully clothed into his bathtub.
-The girl, a fellow moneyed ninny (Kathryn McGuire), is an unwilling bride until they’re both set adrift in a vast, crewless liner and their pampered ignorance is put to the test.
-Their first challenge is to find each other in a balletic hide-and-seek match set in the deserted ship’s streamlined corridors, making coffee is the next ordeal (a handful of unground beans and a vat of seawater fill the bill, sort of).
-The story goes that humorless old Donald Crisp was hired for the dramatic scenes but then decided he wanted in on the gags, much to Keaton’s chagrin -- hence his cameo as the scowling photograph swinging by the hero’s porthole?
-In any case, there’s the unruffled comedy of hatchets in sardine cans, fencing sessions with swordfish, and the mutual dunking and splashing of the clueless seafarers' mating dance.
-And there’s the eponymous vessel, introduced out of Whistler (Old Battersea Bridge) and explored sublimely: lavish purgatory, haunted mansion, medieval fortress invaded by cannibals, a perpetually swaying frame, a space station as functional and uncanny as Kubrick’s.
+The girl, a fellow moneyed ninny (Kathryn McGuire), is an unwilling bride until they're both set adrift in a vast, empty liner and their pampered inexperience is put to the test.
+The first challenge is finding each other through a balletic game of hide-and-seek on deserted multi-level decks, the next ordeal is making coffee.
+(A handful of unground beans and a bucket of salt water fill the bill, sort of.)
+The story goes that Donald Crisp was hired to direct dramatic scenes but then decided he wanted in on the gags, much to Keaton's chagrin—hence his cameo as a scowling photograph swinging outside the hero's porthole?
+Romantic relationships are the metaphor, the unruffled surrealism of hatchets on tin cans and fencing matches with swordfish, the mutual dunking and splashing of the clueless seafarers' mating dance.
+And there's the eponymous vessel, introduced out of Whistler (Old Battersea Bridge) and explored sublimely: Lavish purgatory, haunted mansion, medieval fortress invaded by cannibals, a continuously heaving frame, a space station as uncanny as Kubrick's.
 Hitchcock at least twice (Rich and Strange, Lifeboat), The African Queen, Juggernaut...
-The closing gag reveals how much futurist art is called into play, and to boot lays out the choreography for a certain Fred Astaire number.
+The closing gag reveals how much futuristic art is called into play, and lays out the choreography for a famous Fred Astaire number.
 In black and white.

 --- Fernando F. Croce |